libsdl-org/SDL/docs/README-ngage.md

 you and the [N-Gage community](https://discord.gg/dbUzqJ26vs), I would have lost my patience long ago.

-Last but not least, I would like to say a special thank you to the [EKA2L1](https://12z1.com/) team.
-Thank you for all your patience and support in troubleshooting.
+Last but not least, I would like to thank the development team of [EKA2L1](https://12z1.com/) (an experimental Symbian OS emulator).
+Your patience and support in troubleshooting helped me a lot.